duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 <img src='{{site.baseurl}}/tutorials/img/intro-groovy/img11.png' width='550' />

 As could be expected, the variance is rather high.
 As shown in section 5.1 the difference in the travelled distance on the y-axis is very different for tagged molecules compared to non-tagged molecules.
 Therefore, a next step could be to calculate the variance for tagged molecules only, as well as a variance for the non-tagged population.
 This is left to the reader as an exersize.

+The archive generated in this tutorial can also be found in the [tutorial files repository](https://github.com/duderstadt-lab/mars-tutorials) on GitHub.